Foods that may help Cognitive Learning

 Throughout the years we have told people to watch those carbs during lunch so they are not too sleepy during class.
 We encourage them to walk around during breaks and drink coffee and tea to stay alert.
 Some people like hot chocolate and others use coffee or tea to stay awake too.
 Paying attention to various foods such as some of those mentioned below may also be a great idea to boost your cognitive thinking and learning stamina, besides your health.
 Some people like to take B6 and B12.
+That is up to them.
 Blood flow to the brain means oxygen to the brain, which means improved brain function.

 Dehydration can cause brain tissue shrinkage.
 Drink plenty of water for short-term memory, focus, and cognitive thinking (Psychology Today)

 provide a good source of choline which boosts memory (Shape)

 improve blood flow to your brain (Shape).
 If you have a sugar problem or you are insulin resistant, you can eat them raw